dubaaron/encryption/README.md

 ## If I change the passphrase on my private key, do I need to re-encrypt all my files?

 No. You can change the private key passphrase without changing anything on the B2 side.
 The private key passphrase is required when you use the private key to generate a public key or decrypt files.

-## But, my filename isn't encrypted.
-What about that?

-Yes, that is correct.
-In this simple example, the filename is not encrypted.
-Finding a way to encrypt your filename is left as an exercise for the reader.